Partial reflections and globally linked pairs in rigid graphs

 \begin{lemma} Let $G = (V,E)$ be a graph and let $X$ be a $d$-fragment of $G$.
 Then $\sep{X} \partialeq \sep{\overline{X}}$. \end{lemma} \begin{proof} Let $S = N_G(X)$ be the separator corresponding to $X$.
 Then for any $\sep{X}$-admissible framework $(G,p)$, the orthogonal reflection $\reflection{p(S)}$ maps $(G,\sep{X}(p))$ to $(G,\sep{\overline{X}}(p))$, so the two frameworks are indeed congruent. \end{proof}

 Recall that a $d$-fragment of $G$ can be viewed as the union of some, but not all components of the graph obtained by deleting a $d$-separator from $G$.
-This shows that if $X$ and $X'$ are $d$-fragments with $N_G(X) = N_G(X')$, then $X \Delta X'$ is either a $d$-fragment, the empty set, or the whole vertex set.
-The next lemma is immediate from the definition of a partial reflection and our convention that $\sep{\varnothing}$ and $\sep{V}$ both correspond to the identity map.
+This shows that if $X$ and $X'$ are $d$-fragments with $N_G(X) = N_G(X')$, then $X \Delta X'$ is either a $d$-fragment, the empty set, all of $G - N_G(X)$.
+(Here $X \Delta X'$ denotes the symmetric difference of $X$ and $X'$.)
+The next lemma is immediate from the definition of a partial reflection and our convention that $\sep{\varnothing}$ and $\sep{V - N_G(X)}$ both correspond to the identity map.

 \begin{lemma} Let $G = (V,E)$ be a graph and let $X,X'$ be a pair of $d$-fragments with $N_G(X) = N_G(X')$.
 Then $\sep{X} \circ \sep{X'} \partialeq \sep{X \Delta X'}$. \end{lemma}

 Finally, we show that partial reflections corresponding to noncrossing $d$-fragments commute with each other, up to equivalence.